 What is digital twins technology?

-“The consolidation of the physical and digital world and move to turn our everyday data into value is most prevalent in digital twins – that is, the digital representation of an asset, process, or system.
-A holistic monitoring tool for tracking an asset in real-time, offering the most comprehensive resource for retrofitting at scale.
+“The consolidation of the physical and digital world and move to turn our everyday data into value is most prevalent in digital twins – the digital representation of an asset, process, or system.
+A holistic real-time monitoring tool for tracking an asset, offering the most comprehensive resource for retrofitting at scale.
 An amalgamation of multiple technologies, integrating data from several sources, providing an understanding of real-world conditions, such as energy flows, environmental conditions, and material attributes.”

-The report describes how digital twin technology and digital engineering can help the industry overcome retrofitting buildings’ challenges to achieve its decarbonisation goals.
+The report describes how digital twin technology and digital engineering can help the industry overcome the challenges of retrofitting buildings and achieve its decarbonisation goals.

-The report also discussed the integration of circular economy, smart grid, and smart building technology to reduce waste, optimise recycling of materials, and help monitor and automate building activities to attain energy efficiency.
+The report also discussed integrating circular economy, smart grid, and smart building technology to reduce waste, optimise material recycling, and help monitor and automate building activities to attain energy efficiency.

 To read the entire report, click the link below: